digitallinguistics/API/README.md

 Sometimes the requests you make during authentication will return an error.
 This can happen for a variety of reasons - incorrectly formatted URLs, bad request parameters, etc. If the redirect URI is invalid, the user will be directed to a generic error page with more information about the error.
 Otherwise, the server will return an error response with a JSON-format string in the body containing two parameters: an `error` parameter indicating the type of error, and an `error_description` parameter with a more detailed description of the problem.
 A `state` parameter is also included if a `state` was provided by your application.
 A list of possible values for the `error` parameter can be viewed [here][10].

 ## IV.
 Using the API
 Once you have [registered your application](ii-app-registration) and [received an access token](iii-authentication), you are ready to make requests to the database.
-There are two ways to interact with the database: via the *REST API*, and via *web sockets*.

-### REST API
 To use the REST API, your application will need to construct requests to various URLs that map to different kinds of resources in the database.
+The following sections outline how these requests work.

-#### URL Syntax
+### URL Syntax
 Each resource in the database corresponds to a different URL.
 For example, the language with an ID of `17` would be accessible at the URL `https://api.digitallinguistics.io/languages/17` (this URL is stored in the `url` property of every resource in the database).
 The type of request you make to the URL (i.e. either DELETE, GET, or PATCH) indicates the type of operation you are performing on the resource.
 For example, a GET request to the above URL would retrieve that Language, while a DELETE request would delete it (if the user has sufficient permissions).

 The following table shows the different operations that can be performed on a resource.